Tyrn/wei/the-insider-en.typ

      Bemish turned around.
 Kissur stood in front of him, dressed in Earthern clothing and not  even a bit drunk.
-During the whole  evening, Kissur hadn't caused any disturbance yet  - he hadn't broken  a single investor's jaw  and hadn't washed anybody in  a  pool.
-The reason was very  simple  - Kissur was with his wife, Idari.
+During the whole  evening, Kissur hadn't caused any disturbance yet---he hadn't broken  a single investor's jaw  and hadn't washed anybody in  a  pool.
+The reason was very  simple---Kissur was with his wife, Idari.

      "Let me  introduce you," Bemish said, "Ronald  Trevis,  the head of LSV